suphamster/lada/README.md

 > ```shell
 > alias lada-cli="flatpak run --filesystem=host --command=lada-cli io.github.ladaapp.lada"
 >  ```

+You can find out more about additional options by using the `--help` argument.

 ## Status
 Don't expect this to work perfectly, some scenes can be pretty good and close to the real thing.
 Others scenes will be rather meh or show worse artifacts than the original mosaics.